Lynch08/ProgDA_Project/Readme.md

 2. About Data Simulation
     - 2.1 Data Simulation a Brief History
-    - 2.2 Benifits of Simulated Data2.2 Benifits of Simulated Data
+    - 2.2 Benifits of Simulated Data
-    - 2.3 Real World Applications for Simulated Data2.3 Real World Applications for Simulated Data
+    - 2.3 Real World Applications for Simulated Data

 3. Investigate the types of variables involved, their likely distributions, and their relationships with each other